+Chemsafe is a voluntary scheme run by the Chemical Industries Association and is an integral part of the chemical industry's Responsible Care initiative.
 Chemsafe helps to protect the image of your company and the industry as a whole by providing an appropriate response to the emergency services when they are dealing with an incident.
 There is no charge for membership.

 Chemsafe has been developed to provide a rapid and co-ordinated response to minimise adverse effects to the public, property and the environment following a chemical distribution incident, including those at docks, harbours and airports.
 The scheme applies to all chemicals, not just those which are classified as hazardous.
 There are three levels of response with Level 1 being remote telephone advice, Level 2 being advice at the incident scene and Level 3 practical clean-up.

 Membership of Chemsafe requires that as a company you set up adequate Level 1 systems as a minimum.

 NCEC collects and stores chemical information from chemical suppliers (free of charge to the supplier).
 This information is used to help advise the emergency service during incidents where there is no working emergency number (Level 1).
 Please note that NCEC's obligations in this instance are to the emergency services and not to the supplier in managing the incident and so this is no substitute for full Level 1 emergency response.
 The following assistance is offered to the emergency services: